 Just about any type of pepper plant can be grown indoors.
 All of them need a lot of light, once sprouted, and they all like warm areas.
 Beyond that, there are a few things to keep in mind about various types of pepper plants.

-Hot peppers, like Jalapenos, Serranos and Habaneros, originate from hot, sunny climates.
-The closer you can get to the conditions of their native lands, the better luck you’ll have.
-In many cases, this will mean using grow lights up to 24 hours a day, even if you can put your indoor pepper plants in a sunny window.
-Don’t expect hot peppers grown indoors to have the same heat as outdoor peppers, but they can still get pretty high on the Scoville heat scale, and they are just as tasty as garden hot peppers.
+Hot peppers, like Jalapenos and Serranos, originate from hot, sunny climates.
+The closer you can get to the conditions of their native lands, the better luck you’ll have growing them indoors.
+In many cases this means using grow lights up 24 hours per day, even if your plants are put in a window that receives some sunlight.
+Note: don’t expect these spicy fruits grown indoors to have the same heat level as garden-grown, but they’re still tasty enough for those who love spice.

 These delicious, mild peppers are great in a salad, stir fry, or just about any fresh vegetable dish.
 And they come in several beautiful, vibrant colors to add some fun to your home – and your cooking.
 It takes a little more care to be successful with bell peppers, but it’s still easy to grow bell peppers indoors.
 One additional step for bell peppers is at the seed stage.
 You’ll want to soak your seeds in warm water for a few hours before planting them.
 Bell peppers also like a lot of warmth, so consider placing seed trays on a seedling heat mat.

 Some types of chile peppers can be grouped into hot peppers, but in some ways, they are in a category of their own.
 For the most part, you’ll be able to care for your chile pepper plants the same as other pepper plants, as outlined above.
 But chile peppers tend to take longer to grow.
 Expect the germination process (from seed to seedling) to take up to 28 days, and you’ll wait another 90 days for your chile pepper plants to produce fruit.

 Growing Pepper Plants At Home – The Wrap-up